What Are Interchange Fees and Current UK Regulations?

 A variety of factors determine the interchange fee you’ll pay for a card transaction.
 Here are the most important ones.

-Domestic vs. Cross-border
+Domestic vs. cross-border

 For businesses in the UK, the most important factor determining your interchange fee is where the customer’s card was issued.